 ×

-Open app
+Open the way app

 What RPM Should a Car Drive At?

-However, a higher RPM does not always correspond to higher power.
+However, a higher RPM does not always correspond to a higher power.
 You need to know what is the ideal RPM to shift gears so that the car can continue running without damaging the moving engine parts.
-Here’s everything you need to know about ideal RPM while driving.
+Here’s everything you need to know about the ideal RPM while driving.

 Why is the RPM important?